Bleebop/IXL_project/README.md

 In railway signalling, an interlocking (IXL) is a set of signals, switches, controller(s) and sensors that allows trains to move without risks of collision or derailment.

-The goal of this repository is to demonstrate the possibility of making a simple and generic interlocking controller using relatively recent technology (ie, not [invented 200 years ago](https://en.wikipedia.org/wiki/Relay)).
+The goal of this repository is to demonstrate the possibility of making a simple, safe and generic interlocking controller using relatively recent technology (ie, not [invented 200 years ago](https://en.wikipedia.org/wiki/Relay)).

-## test IXL
+## Test IXL

 Test IXL is an example of a handmade controller using IEC 61131-3 languages.
 This one is quite close to programs implemented in a current big city subway, including their idiosyncrasies (e.g. the "direction locks").

-## simplified IXL
+## Simplified IXL

 Simplified IXL is another example of a handmade controller using IEC 61131-3 languages.
 It should be simpler/more streamlined but have the same functionality.